-31. The UK is clearly a target for Russia's disinformation campaigns and political influence operations and must therefore equip itself to counter such efforts.
-The Agencies have emphasised that they see their role in this as providing secret intelligence as context for other organisations, as part of a wider HMG response: they do not view themselves as
+31. The UK is clearly a target for Russia's disinformation campaigns and political influence operations35 and must therefore equip itself to counter such efforts.
+The Agencies have emphasised that they see their role in this as providing secret intelligence36 as context for other organisations, as part of a wider HMG response:37 they do not view themselves as holding primary responsibility for the active defence of the UK's democratic processes from hostile foreign interference, and indeed during the course of our Inquiry appeared determined to distance themselves from any suggestion that they might have a prominent role in relation to the democratic process itself, noting the caution which had to be applied in relation to intrusive powers in the context of a democratic process.
+They informed us that the Department for Digital, Culture, Media and Sport (DCMS) holds primary responsibility for disinformation

-&lt;sup>27 The Integrity Initiative Guide to Countering Russian Disinformation, 2018 (the Integrity Initiative is a project run by the Institute for Statecraft, a UK-based think-tank and charity, aimed at countering Russian disinformation campaigns).
+27 The Integrity Initiative Guide to Countering Russian Disinformation, 2018 (the Integrity Initiative is a project run by the Institute for Statecraft, a UK-based think-tank and charity, aimed at countering Russian disinformation campaigns).

-&lt;sup>28 'Wedge issues' are highly divisive subjects which bifurcate a country's population, often (but not always) into socially liberal and socially conservative camps, and which often to at least some degree transcend traditional political party boundaries.
+28 'Wedge issues' are highly divisive subjects which bifurcate a country's population, often (but not always) into socially liberal and socially conservative camps, and which often to at least some degree transcend traditional political party boundaries.
 Examples of wedge issues include abortion and gun control in the US and Brexit in the UK.

-&lt;sup>29 'Astroturfing' is a propaganda technique whereby a viewpoint is falsely presented as belonging to a certain group.
+29 'Astroturfing' is a propaganda technique whereby a viewpoint is falsely presented as belonging to a certain group.
 In this instance, employees of the Russian state and Russian-controlled bots may masquerade as ordinary British citizens on social media and give the UK's politicians, journalists and other people who may have power and influence the impression - simply via the sheer quantity of posts - that the views espoused are genuinely those of a majority of their country's public.

-&lt;sup>30 Whilst the purpose of this sort of campaign is sometimes to directly damage Western positions, some of this effort is aimed at ensuring that the nature of Russia's ruling elite is not exposed.
+30 Whilst the purpose of this sort of campaign is sometimes to directly damage Western positions, some of this effort is aimed at ensuring that the nature of Russia's ruling elite is not exposed.
 In the words of Edward Lucas in his evidence to the Committee: "If you believe that the West is run by hypocritical, incompetent, greedy politicians, then it becomes much harder to take any kind of moral high ground about Russia which really is run by very, very bad people."

-&lt;sup>31 Oral evidence - GCHQ, \\\ December 2018; oral evidence - NSS, \\\ February 2019.
+31 Oral evidence - GCHQ, December 2018; oral evidence - NSS, February 2019.

-&lt;sup>33 Oral evidence - NSS, \\\ February 2019.
+33 Oral evidence - NSS, February 2019.

-&lt;sup>34 JIC(17)053.
+34 JIC(17)053.

-&lt;sup>35 We note that the formal HMG assessment categorises the UK as a "\\\" target for political influence operations.
+35 We note that the formal HMG assessment categorises the UK as a "" target for political influence operations.

-&lt;sup>36 In addition to providing secret intelligence, the Agencies may \\\.
+36 In addition to providing secret intelligence, the Agencies may .

-&lt;sup>37 We note that the Centre for the Protection of National Infrastructure (CPNI) and the National Cyber Security Centre (NCSC) also support the Government security architecture and play a role in protecting the mechanics of elections, including informing improvements to electoral management software and through protective security advice to political parties.
+37 We note that the Centre for the Protection of National Infrastructure (CPNI) and the National Cyber Security Centre (NCSC) also support the Government security architecture and play a role in protecting the mechanics of elections, including informing improvements to electoral management software and through protective security advice to political parties.